hdsu-bioquant/bioinfo_MoBiMA/README.md

 Welcome!

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
+This is a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown) for the Bioinformatics introductory course of the MSc Molekulare Biotechnologie (Universität Heidelberg).

-This template provides a skeleton file structure that you can edit to create your book.

-The contents inside the .Rmd files provide some pointers to help you get started, but feel free to also delete the content in each file and start fresh.

-Additional resources:
+Additional resources/cookbooks for bookdown:

 The **bookdown** book: https://bookdown.org/yihui/bookdown/

 The **bookdown** package reference site: https://pkgs.rstudio.com/bookdown

+## How to build book here

+1. After cloning, open the Rproject `dataanalysis_SS24.Rproj` and edit the file or files.

+2. Push without building *if you did not finish your whole section*!

+3. When finished with your section, go to the Build window and click directly in **Build book**.
+This will produce all outputs in one go.

+4. Push the built book with a commit message indicative that the book was built.
+Avoid conflicts by making sure that you are building the most updated version of the book.
+It's unclear if GitHub is able to handle conflicts post-build given some of the files we will be producing.